kaloyan-marinov/vocab-treasury/README.md

         (venv) $
         ```

-    - launch a terminal window and, in it, start a process responsible for serving the application instance by issuing either one of the following commands:
+    - launch a terminal window and, in it, start a process
+      responsible for serving the application instance
+      by issuing either one of the following commands:
         ```
         (venv) backend $ python vocab_treasury.py

         (venv) backend $ FLASK_APP=vocab_treasury.py flask run
         ```

-    - launch another terminal window and, in it, issue the following request and make sure you get the indicated status code in the response:
+    - launch another terminal window and, in it, issue each of the following requests
+      and make sure you get the indicated status code in the response:
         ```
         $ curl -v \
             -X GET \